CS375: Software Engineering - Objects/API Summary Report (100 Points)

 Each method or microservice should include a list of pre- and post-conditions that will serve as your unit tests and acceptance tests to be discussed later in subsequent plans.
 List each of these methods within your class or microservice design along with a UML diagram describing each.
 You should specify which requirements keys each method, class, or microservice accomplishes.
 If you find that a particular code module attempts to accomplish too many requirements, this may be a sign that you should consider breaking this design into smaller components.
 Provide a schema for any database or cloud data storage.

 Finally, for each requirement, show a flowchart that describes the trace through the services and components of your software system that are exercised by that requirement.
 Ideally, this will be a relatively small trace for each requirement.
+If your system follows the MVC pattern, a route-to-controller-to-model trace table is an effective format.

 Website